hummingbot/hummingbot/documentation/docs/strategies/index.md

 # Strategies

-The current release of Hummingbot comes with four strategies.
+The current release of Hummingbot comes with five strategies.
 Click on the strategy name for more information about it.

 | Strategy | Description |
 |----|----|